I had an interesting Easter long weekend in mid-April.

 Will you live your life with regrets and, only after it’s too late, stop and realize that you should have defined your personal vision?

 Ask yourself every day: How are you living?
-Ask yourself these questions, define your personal vision, and it just might be for you, like it was for me, a life-defining moment.
+Ask yourself these questions, develop your personal vision, and it just might be for you, like it was for me, a life-defining moment.

 Want to know more about me and read some of the other interesting small business growth, profit and wealth stories I’ve written.